Java client for QuestDB

 Ingestion failover

-initial_connect_retryoffRetry on first connect (on, sync, async).
+initial_connect_retryoffWhether to retry the first connect too (on, sync, async).

 Query failover